In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 The Tesla Model S, introduced in 2012, revolutionized the electric vehicle market with its exceptional range, performance, and luxurious features.

-As Tesla’s flagship sedan, it set new standards for electric mobility, offering advanced technology, such as Autopilot, and a sleek, aerodynamic design that contributed to its efficiency and speed.
+As Tesla’s flagship sedan, it set new standards for electric mobility, offering cutting-edge technology, such as Autopilot, and a streamlined, aerodynamic design that contributed to its efficiency and speed.

 Below is a table listing the production of the Tesla Model S from 2012 to the present.